Browse by Topic

 But first jump back with me to the 1950’s to our parsonage on Gladstone Blvd. in Kansas City, Missouri.
 In a box in the closet were most of the books we owned.
 There I could find my favorite one about a little boy counting out ten pennies with his chubby pink hands, and saving one for the Lord.
 That little book sparked in me a desire for giving to God.

-I went though college and seminary days with the income of a barefooted monk.
+I went through college and seminary days with the income of a barefooted monk.
 The austerity program of paying for my schooling and preaching around the country taught me even more about money.
 I loved to give, wherever, whenever I could.
 I thought that God had an endless resource to supply my needs, but that I was not to indulge myself in useless items.
 I did, however, go without meals in order to buy books.

 One of those books etched itself into my thinking.
 It was the life of George Muller by A. T. Pierson.
 In it I saw firsthand that a person could give and give, and trust and trust some more, and God would continually supply.
 I found that a powerful message could be lived out this way.
 Every thing inside of me said, “Yes!”
 At first I majored even more on giving money.
 Then, after several years of marriage, God allowed Pam and me to stretch another way.